rsterbin/jquery-multisortselect/README.md

 * You must invoke the plugin on a text input.

-* Setting a value on the field will populate the list on load.
+* Setting a JSON value on the field will populate the list on load.

-* The value sent on post and used for defaulting is a comma-separated list of ids.
-An id must be a number.
+* The value sent on post and used for defaulting is a JSON-encoded list of ids.
+  An id must be a scalar value.
 Note that duplicate checks (if option `unique` is on) are performed using jQuery.inArray().

 * Items in the list are represented by objects.
 These objects have one